Common envelope jets supernova r-process yields can reproduce $\rm [Eu/Fe]$ abundance evolution in the Galaxy: The - evolution plane

 We present our results of the Galactic chemical evolution model of the CEJSN r-process scenario (section \ref{sec:Numerics}) by the large-colored dots in Figs. \ref{fig:DelayTimes} and \ref{fig:EuMass}.
 Our calculations assume that the CEJSNe r-process scenario alone accounts for the formation of europium in the MW.

 In Fig. \ref{fig:DelayTimes} we assume that a single CEJSN r-process event produces europium mass of $M_{\rm Eu}=2\times10^{-5} M_{\rm \odot}$.
 The three different curves correspond to three different delay times as we indicate in the figure.
 We find that for ${\rm [Fe/H]} \gtrsim -1$ all curves coincide and reproduce the observed evolution `knee'.
 Moreover, the possible delay times of the CEJSN r-process scenario (\citealt{GrichenerSoker2019b}) are sufficiently short to produce europium at lower metalicites.
 The different delay times cover a range of average values of $\rm [Eu/Fe]$ at very low metalicities.
-The nature of the Galactic chemical evolution models does not allow to study individual events, and therefore we do not expect to cover the entire range of stars in the figure.
+The nature of the Galactic chemical evolution models does not allow to study individual events and therefore we do not expect to cover the entire range of stars in the figure.
+For instance, since in the classical one-zone model of Galactic chemical evolution an instantaneous mixing of the ISM is assumed, we can discuss only the average trend of elemental abundances.
+In order to reproduce the scatter, it is necessary to take account of small-scale differential mixing.
+We estimate that in the CEJSN r-process scenario the scatter of elemental abundance ratios would be larger than the case with supernovae only, and smaller than the case with binary NS mergers only.

 In Fig. \ref{fig:EuMass} we present the evolution on the same plane for CEJSNe with a delay time of $t_{\rm d} = 20\Myr$ and three possible values of europium mass per event as we indicate in the figure.
 All three curves have the same trend.
 Each curve reproduces the descending evolution `knee' at higher metalicites of ${\rm [Fe/H]} \ga -1$ , and has a more or less constant average value for older stars.
 We learn that when keeping other parameters unchanged, on average one CEJSN r-process event cannot produce less than $M_{\rm Eu} \simeq 1.5\times10^{-5} M_{\rm \odot}$ of europium nor more than $M_{\rm Eu} \simeq 2.5\times10^{-5} M_{\rm \odot}$ to reproduce the observations.
+Note that if we increase the mass of europium per CEJSN r-process event by a factor k, and reduce the number of events by the same factor, we would have obtained the same results since we compute the average value and not the scatter.